supsm/Clicker/README.md

 # Clicker
 A simple mouse clicker
-Note: Only works on Windows computers
+\nNote: Only works on Windows computers